 In conclusion, a mentor is a mix of many roles and it is important to understand that a mentor will become an important person in a young person’s life.
 The impact that a mentor has on a young person is significant.
 You will be supporting a young person and helping them map out short and long term goals.
 A mentor offers life experience and wisdom that will help them along their journey to becoming successful and contributing members of society.

-To begin the application process, please email Bryn Johnson to express your interest in our mentorship program!
+To begin the application process, please email Melissa Marion to express your interest in our mentorship program!